Find out about the interventions that involve different areas of the city or are spread across different locations.

 The major consolidation, restoration and stabilisation work concerned the 14,000 square metres of masonry, the vaults by inserting iron beams and the placement of steel tie rods, as well as the creation of a rainwater drainage system and colour balancing.
 Three of the four staircases underwent significant consolidation by inserting new steel beams.
 Finally, the fourth spiral staircase, the only access to the top of the monument, was completely reconstructed in the collapsed part and reinforced in the remaining parts.

-The second part of the work, which will last 18 months, will begin by the end of 2024 and will include: landscaping, the completion of the lighting and accessibility systems, restoration of the burial chamber and the complete preparation of the museum itinerary inside the concamera and outside the Mausoleum, also accessible to visitors with disabilities.
+The second part of the work, which will last 18 months, will include: landscaping, the completion of the lighting and accessibility systems, restoration of the burial chamber and the complete preparation of the museum itinerary inside the concamera and outside the Mausoleum, also accessible to visitors with disabilities.

 At the same time, work began on the renovation of Piazza Augusto Imperatore, designed by architect Francesco Cellini's group.